makersacademy/takeaway-challenge/README.md

 After the above commands done on the irb, I should receive a message telling that my order was placed and it will be delivered in an hour.

-Now, I think a class named order would be a good class to make. we will try it like below:
+Now, We have orders, so it would be good to make an order class. every order has a string as the argument.

-require "order.rb"
+require "./lib/order.rb"

+order = Order.new("1,meat dish, 2, vegeterian dish,3")